 The objective of this analysis will be to propose a prefabricated column design that maintains the architectural integrity of the original design while saving on-site time, reducing costs and increasing the quality of the assembly.
-There will be several potential designs that will be analyzed based on two different design aspects.
-The first aspect will be using either an entirely prefabricated column, while the second will use two columns split between the second and third floors.
-The second aspect will be utilizing different materials for the façade: not just using limestone as originally planned, but also replacing the limestone with materials like painted precast concrete or sandstone.
-All of the different column designs will be analyzed to see which is the most economical.
-Additionally, the different column designs will be evaluated based on structural connection, life-cycle durability, thermal conductivity and moisture penetration requirements (see Appendix A for details).
+There will be two different designs that will be analyzed.
+The first will be prefabricating the entire column, while the second will split the columns between the second and third floors.
+There will also be two different materials that will be proposed for the façade: using limestone as originally planned, and replacing the limestone with painted precast concrete which is lighter and cheaper.
+In total, that means that four different column designs will be analyzed to see which is the most economical